niplav/site/considerations_on_cryonics.md

 	* Cause 10: [Benign Neoplasms](https://en.wikipedia.org/wiki/Benign_tumor): 30%; if this leads to death, it usually happens in the brain: "Unlike most benign tumors elsewhere in the body, benign brain tumors can be life-threatening."
 * 10-14 years:
 	* Cause 1: [Accident/Unintentional Injury](https://en.wikipedia.org/wiki/Accident): 55%
 	* Cause 2: [Suicide](https://en.wikipedia.org/wiki/Suicide): 60%; but I haven't investigated the leading methods of suicide for 10-14 year olds (partially because reading about it is probably horrifying).
 My guess would be that at this age, suicide is less often commited by using a gun, and more often by overdosing on pills, cutting & then bleeding out, or jumping off heights.
 Of these, especially jumping seems very damaging to the brain.
+It also seems more likely than not that cryonicists are less likely to commit suicide than the general population.
 	* Cause 3: [Malignant Neoplasms](https://en.wikipedia.org/wiki/Cancer): 60%
 	* Cause 4: [Congenital Anomalies](https://en.wikipedia.org/wiki/Birth_defect): 80%; since the person survived this far (although already existing brain damage will of course persist during preservation)
 	* Cause 5: [Homicide](https://en.wikipedia.org/wiki/Homicide): 50%